Delivering the promise of the digital state

 The public sector needs a new breed of empathetic digital leaders who can challenge established practices, are willing to listen to others and embrace failure as a way to learn, and have the influence to drive cultural change.
 Managing digital transformation requires education and reassurance for employees, wide input into solution design and support from networks of “digital champions.”
 Employees should be encouraged to embrace a digital mindset, using data insights, and be innovative and adaptive to change.
 Our research shows that a large majority of leaders (79%) feel their culture must evolve significantly to reap the full benefits of technology.

-of government leaders agree “our culture needs to change for our organization to get the full benefit of our transformation.”
+of government leaders agree “our culture needs to change for our organisation to get the full benefit of our transformation.”

 To dive deeper into this area of the framework read: How governments can foster a digital-first culture in their workforce.

-In a digital state, the public sector workforce will be characterized by new skills, fluid organizational structures, flexible teams and working hours, and a mix of employees and contractors.
+In a digital state, the public sector workforce will be characterised by new skills, fluid organisational structures, flexible teams and working hours, and a mix of employees and contractors.
 Above all, it will be centered around the citizen and measured on innovation and citizen experience.